Alice-Agnes Gabriel

 Content from Youtube can't be displayed due to your current cookie settings.
 To show this content, please click "Consent & Show" to confirm that necessary data will be transferred to Youtube to enable this service.
 Further information can be found in our Privacy Policy.
 Changed your mind?
 You can revoke your consent at any time via your cookie settings.

-Preprint on the 2024 New Year Noto Peninsula, Japan, earthquake and tsunami
+GRL paper on the 2024 New Year Noto Peninsula, Japan, earthquake and tsunami

 "Rapid earthquake-tsunami modeling: The multi-event, multi-segment complexity of the 2024 Mw 7.5 Noto Peninsula Earthquake governs tsunami generation" by Kutschera et al.